infwonder/gdm-background/README.md

 I will not be responsible for any damage that may be caused by the use of this software.
 So, use it at your own risk.

-Unfortunately, you still can't load image files with spaces in its name since I trying to figure out how to work with them in gdk pixbuf.
-If you are able to help, please, feel free to provide it in the issues section.

 ## Dependencies
 You will need the following packages installed in order to compile gdm-background and use the program: